saladuit/The-C-Programming-Language-Flahscards/README.md

-# The C Programming Language
+# The C Programming Language Open Source Anki Deck
 Welcome!
 This is an attempt to make a definitive flashcard version of the book: The C Programming Language The tips for contributing to this project: